EleutherAI/website/content-blog/_mutransfer.md

 ## Conclusion

 We hope this post has convinced you that μP is worth implementing and reduced the barriers for you to adopt it!
-We believe wider adoption and study of μP can raise the bar for deep learning research by helping to alleviate the Parameterization Lottery.[^1]
+We believe wider adoption and study of μP can raise the bar for deep learning research by helping to alleviate the Parameterization Lottery.

 ## Citation